cytoscape/cytoscape.js-blog/_drafts/2016-06-22-social-network.md

 If the `.then()` statement is run, all Promises in `followerPromises` must have resolved successfully so we now have user and follower data to process.
 By using a loop, `twitterData` is assigned to the value returned by an individual Promise within `followerPromises` (recall that the value returned is an object; this was defined in `getTwitterPromise()`.
-Despite `followerPromises` being fulfilled successfully, there's still a possibility that an error occured (such as trying to get data for a private user) so we'll need to check whether the `error` key exists in `twitterData` (I chose to use this field in by Node.js server so that other Promises wouldn't be abandoned even if one didn't fill successfully due to a private user).
+Despite `followerPromises` being fulfilled successfully, there's still a possibility that an error occured (such as trying to get data for a private user) so we'll need to check whether the `error` key exists in `twitterData` (I chose to use this field in my Node.js server so that other Promises wouldn't be abandoned even if one didn't fill successfully due to a private user).

 If an error did occur, `error` is assigned to whichever part of the object had the error (`user` or `followers`) and information is logged.
-Additionally, if it was a rate-limiting error, graphing of additional levels is stopped.
+Additionally, if it was a rate-limiting error, graphing of additional levels is stopped by setting `quit` to `true`.

 Hopefully no error occured, and we can go ahead with adding the returned `twitterData` to the graph with `addToGraph()`.
 Because `twitterData` is an object with both `user` and `follower` properties, we need to separate them for `addToGraph()`.